Surfabout

-Surfabout was a surfing competition held annually in Sydney, Australia between 1974 and 1991.
+Surfabout was a surfing competition held annually in Sydney, Australia between 1974 and 1983.
 It was sponsored by Coca-Cola and radio station 2SM and hence called the Coke Surfabout or the Coke/2SM Surfabout.
 The contest was run in late Autumn, after the Bells Beach Classic at Easter.

+The contest was resurrected as the Coke Classic in 1986.

+Journalist Graham Cassidy promoted the event in its early years.
+Surfabout was accepted by mainstream Australian media and was a component in the mainstreaming of professional sport surfing.